Table of Contents

 - xrange=xb:xe

-- Range in xvar to bin [default:
+- Range in xvar to bin, the coordinates

 - yrange=xb:xe